aarpon/centrosome/README.rst

 centrosome
 ==========

-Forked from https://github.com/CellProfiler/centrosome add support for newer versions of Python and dependencies.
+Forked from https://github.com/CellProfiler/centrosome to add support for newer versions of Python and some of the dependencies.